Laurieton - Bonny Hills

 Laurieton - Bonny Hills has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Key projects include the Beach to Beach Shared Path, Lake Cathie Public School upgrade, and Whitewater Terrace Development in Lake Cathie.
-The following details projects likely to be most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely influencing the region.
+Notable initiatives include the Beach to Beach Shared Path project, planned for completion in June 2023, and the Lake Cathie Public School upgrade, scheduled from July 2022 to December 2023.
+The Whitewater Terrace Development at Lake Cathie is also underway, with an expected finish in September 2024.

 Professional plan users can use the search below to filter and access additional projects.